 Yes, if that is your primary residence and you abide by the other requirements.

 Won’t these short-term rentals turn my neighborhood into a place for parties?

-The current proposal requires hosts to provide guests information on the Berkeley Community Noise Ordinance as well as the Multi-Unit Smoking Ordinance when applicable.
-Stricter penalties for second-response violations are also proposed to incentivize hosts to remind guests to be mindful of noise levels.
+The current law requires hosts to provide guests information on the Berkeley Community Noise Ordinance as well as the Multi-Unit Smoking Ordinance when applicable.
+Stricter penalties for second-response violations are also included to incentivize hosts to remind guests to be mindful of noise levels.